github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

   - Global (“inter-procedural”) data flow models flow across function calls; not feasible to compute for all functions in a snapshot

 - For global data flow (and taint tracking), we must therefore provided restrictions to ensure the problem is tractable.
-- Typically, this involves specifying the “source” and “sink”.
+- Typically, this involves specifying the *source* and *sink*.

 .. note::

-  As we mentioned in the previous slide deck, while local dataflow is feasible to compute for all functions in a snapshot, global dataflow is not.
-This is because the number of paths becomes exponentially larger for global dataflow.
+  As we mentioned in the previous slide deck, while local data flow is feasible to compute for all functions in a snapshot, global data flow is not.
+This is because the number of paths becomes exponentially larger for global data flow.

-  The global dataflow (and taint tracking) avoids this problem by requiring that the query author specifies which ``sources`` and ``sinks`` are applicable.
+  The global data flow (and taint tracking) avoids this problem by requiring that the query author specifies which ``sources`` and ``sinks`` are applicable.
 This allows the implementation to compute paths between the restricted set of nodes, rather than the full graph.

 Global taint tracking library
 =============================

-The semmle.code.cpp.dataflow.TaintTracking library provides a framework for implementing solvers for global taint tracking problems:
+The ``semmle.code.cpp.dataflow.TaintTracking`` library provides a framework for implementing solvers for global taint tracking problems:

   #.
-Subclass TaintTracking::Configuration following this template:
+Subclass ``TaintTracking::Configuration`` following this template:

      .. code-block:: ql